How to create awesome passwords

 Posted by: easypccare.co.uk - High Wycombe on 16th February 2014 @ 15.30

-Keep Calm - Remember Password Many people moan about passwords and they can certainly be a cause of stress if you forget your password.
-After all we live so much of our lives online these days - from banking to dating - and need to protect hundreds of different applications and services, how is it possible to remember so many different symbols and combinations?
+After all we live so much of our lives online these days - from banking to dating - and need to protect hundreds of different applications

+In order to avoid being locked out of their eBay account or being unable to access Facebook, most users opt for the easy route and use the same password for everything.
+And it's likely that they adopt the same approach in the work place.
 We can be pretty laissez-faire when it comes to keeping our password a secret, some of us even write it down on a post-it note on our desk.
-Or we will happily share it with a colleague who is having trouble getting access to an application.
+Or we will happily share it with a colleague who is having trouble getting access to an application. |

 Make passwords long and complex